Siglerville, Pennsylvania

 Siglerville is a census-designated place located in central Armagh Township, Mifflin County in the state of Pennsylvania, United States.
 It is located just to the southwest of Bald Eagle State Forest.
-As of the 2010 census, the population was 106 residents.
+As of the 2010 census, the population was 109 residents.

+In 2023, the population of Siglerville was 191, with the median age being 59.5 years.
+The demographic of Siglerville is uniform, with 100% of its population being white (of non-Hispanic origin), 100% of its population being legal U.S. citizens, and 0% of its population speaking a language other than English within households.